-Equal Employment Opportunity.
-All individuals are recruited, selected, employed, and trained during their apprenticeship, without discrimination because of race, color, religion, national apprenticeship program according to the Standards.
+EEO Equal Employment Opportunity.
+All individuals are recruited, apprenticeship program according to the Standards.

 Eligible Applicant A person who has met the minimum qualifications to enter the he or she is not adequately progressing in the program.
 Not all holds are disciplinary, as an apprentice may have insufficient hours to advance due to illness or injury or the work schedule provided by the training agent.
-Holds are usually, but not always, issued in rerate evaluations and is never indefinite.
-Joint Apprenticeship Training Committee or Trades
+Holds are usually, but not always, issued in rerate evaluations and are never indefinite.